 After you are done shopping in Reims, you must visit the 12th C Reims Cathedral, Notre-Dame des Reims!
 It’s worth the Eurostar ticket alone.
 If you can trust the former Kings of France for one thing, it would be that they picked the perfect spot for their coronations.
 If its overwhelming French-Gothic exterior doesn’t blow your mind, then the interior will.

 Outside the entrance is the most famous of them all – the Smiling Angel.
 He was the symbol of French resistance again German hostility during WWI.
 His head was knocked off by the Germans, but all the pieces were collected and put back together after the war.

 Inside the cathedral lies a wonder of stained glass from throughout the ages.
 Over the door is the 13th C original rosette joined by its 1930’s partner.
 Explore the entire cathedral, looking up and making sure not to miss Marc Chagall’s windows in the back.

-I have to admit my favorite was the Champagne Window where, if you look closely enough, you can see Dom Pérignon hard at work.
-Remember to pass by the cathedral at night when the lights are left on inside and the colors of the windows permeate the night air sky.
+Make sure to see the Champagne Window where, if you look closely enough, you can see Dom Pérignon hard at work.
+Remember to pass by the cathedral at night when the lights are left on inside and the colors of the windows permeate the night sky.

 PIN IT LATER!

 I was the guest of Champagne & Ardenne Tourism & Voyages SNCF.